 Printing moved from letterpress to offset as darkrooms were becoming more and more sophisticated.
 It was normal to use film exposures to modify artworks and create chokes and spreads for trapping.
 Many devices were invented to alter type optically.
 For instance, one could take a solid typeface and create outlines, inlines, and interesting perspectives.

-The 70s were characterized by multiple social movements and trends.
+The 1970s aesthetic is characterized by multiple social movements and trends.
 One thing was for sure, the visuals were pushed to extremes—some might say tasteless, and some might say tasteful.
 Let's take a look at a few characteristics:

 - Printing allowed for the use of photography, and advertisers wanted to go all out and use as much color as possible.